eyedeekay/si-i2p-plugin/README.md

    ~~requests for resources embedded in the retrieved web pages Addresshelper.~~
   * 0.21 - Should be able to generate services on the fly by talking to the SAM bridge.
 First worthwhile release for people who aren't shell enthusiasts.
+  * 0.22 - Library-fication should be finished by here.
+Turning the underlying code into a library will mostly be a matter of identifying which features need to be exposed for it to be useful in that way.
+I'll update the number when I've written go-based tests for it.

 Silly Questions I'm asking myself about how I want it to work:
 --------------------------------------------------------------